jdhenke/celestrium/doc/paper.md

 How could this be improved?
 Perhaps the fundamental issue is that nodes and links must be added individually rather than all at once.
 This design choice was made to more easily communicate with the backend about updating the state of the graph.
-In particular, when adding a node to the graph, the only links that must be considered are between that node and all the nodes currently present.
+In particular, when adding a node to the graph, the only links that must be fetched to keep the grpah current are between that node and all the nodes currently present.
-If more than one node is added a time, the links between each pair of nodes within that group must now also be considered, greatly increasing the complexity the developer must deal with.
+If more than one node is added a time, the links between each pair of nodes within that new group must now also be considered, greatly increasing the complexity the developer must deal with.
 However, if high performance for larger graphs and/or slower machines is required, we feel this is the largest bottleneck.

 ##### Visualization Responsiveness

 The last metric to consider is how quickly the force directed layout updates itself.

-It is worth mentioning the algorithm d3 implements is the [Barnes-Hut approximation](http://en.wikipedia.org/wiki/Barnes%E2%80%93Hut_simulation) which provides an asymptotic runtime of `O(n*log(n))` for `n` nodes, as opposed to a naive implementation's `O(n^2))`.
+It is worth mentioning the algorithm that d3 implements is the [Barnes-Hut approximation](http://en.wikipedia.org/wiki/Barnes%E2%80%93Hut_simulation) which provides an asymptotic runtime of `O(n*log(n))` for `n` nodes, as opposed to a naive implementation's `O(n^2))`.

 Additionally, the rendering speed is improved if the visualization is zoomed out and worsened when zoomed in.
-For these tests, the default zoom level was used.
+For these tests, the default zoom level was used for uniformity.

 The following metrics were found by, once the graph was completely loaded, averaging the time between updates of the layout for the first ten seconds of the simulation.
 Here is what was found: